This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 The best wings pack flavor into every bite, all the way through.
-These bandit wings have flavor and then some.
+These Bandit wings have flavor and then some.
 They are marinated overnight, picking up a light soy sauce flavor along with a hint of cumin and chili powder.
 Sort of southwestern meets Asian.
+The flavors are amazing and the chicken comes out super tender and juicy.

 The original recipe called for garnishing the cooked wings with black sesame seeds.
 Apparently they’re as rare as a unicorn here so I went with plain ole ‘normal’ sesame seeds.
 You get that bit of sesame seed flavor either way.